On the Efficient Implementation of the Matrix Exponentiated Gradient Algorithm for Low-Rank Matrix Optimization: Introduction

 Thus, given that von Neumann entropy-based gradient methods are superior (in terms of gradient complexity) to their Euclidean counterparts for Problem \eqref{eq:Model}, and given the progress in \cite{garberLowRankSmooth, garberStochasticLowRank} on SVD-efficient Euclidean gradient methods, it is natural to ask whether similar results could also be obtained for the matrix exponentiated gradient method, and by that, to obtain the best of both worlds.

 In this paper we provide a positive resolution to this question.
 We propose a variant of the MEG method which utilizes only low-rank SVD computations, and prove that under the strict complementary condition, it converges from a ``warm-start" initialization to an optimal solution, with similar rates to its full-SVD-based counterparts ($O(1/t)$ for deterministic gradients and $O(1/\sqrt{t})$ for stochastic gradients).
-Aside from our local convergence guarantees we also suggest a recipe for computing certificates which can validate the correct convergence of our proposed low-rank MEG variant throughout the run.
-Finally, we present numerical simulations which supports both of our theory and overall methodology of incorporating low-rank updates to MEG and computing certificates for convergence.